atsareva/ConfigGrid/README.md

 ConfigGrid
 ==========

-Example Grid for System Configuration of Magento.
+Data Grid for System Configuration in Magento.

-Extension include examples for fields like select, input and password.
-You can see grid example in the System->Configuration->Webinse->Grid Item.
+Extension includes a few examples to store data using the following types of field: select, input and password.
+You just go to System->Configuration->Webinse->Grid Item tab to see the example.